callysto/hackathon-site/chapters/chapter4.md

 Instructions:

-1. Click on your challenge template: **Curiosity (COMING SOON)**.
+1. Click on your Curiosity challenge **[TEMPLATE](https://hub.callysto.ca/jupyter/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2Fcallysto%2Fhackathon&branch=master&subPath=SustainabilityOnMars/CuriosityTrack/challenge-0.ipynb&depth=1)**.
+This is the first notebook in a series of 7 notebooks.
+When you complete a notebook, there's a link at the bottom that takes you to the next more challenging notebook.
-2. Carefully read and follow the instructions in the notebook.
+2. Carefully read and follow the instructions in each notebook.
-3. Submit your challenge notebooks by 2:00pm MDT on August 10, 2020.
+3. Download and submit your completed challenge notebooks by 2:00pm MDT on August 10, 2020.
 See the [FAQ](https://callysto-hackathon.netlify.app/chapter3) for details on submitting.

 </exercise>